Sacred Destinations

 The work on the principal facade, looking toward the Tiber, was completed by the Italian government, which declared the church a national monument.

-What to See
+What to See at San Paolo fuori le Mura

 The main door, of bronze with inlaid silver, is modern, made 1929-1931 by Antonio Maraini after the old door had been damaged in the fire of 1823.
 The original door was a gift from Pope Gregory VII, set up in 1070, and was made of the same materials.
 It can be seen, restored, on the inside of the basilica.

 The reliefs on the door show scenes from the lives of Sts Peter and Paul.
 Apart from the two central scenes, all of the events depicted took place in Rome.
-Flanking the main door are 19th-century statues of Sts Peter and Paul by Gregorio Zappalà.
+Flanking the main door are 19th-century statues of Saints Peter and Paul by Gregorio Zappalà.

 All that remains of the medieval basilica is the 13th-century apse mosaic, created by Venetian artists.
 The mosaic centers on Christ flanked by the Apostles Peter, Paul, Andrew and Luke.
 In the lower zone are Apostles carrying scrolls with the text of Gloria in excelsis.
 Beneath Christ is a throne with the instruments of the Passion and a cross.
-In the centre of the cross is another depiction of the Teaching Christ.
+In the center of the cross is another depiction of the Teaching Christ.
 The figure near Christ's feet is Pope Honorius III (1216-1227), who ordered the mosaic.

 One of the basilica's most important artworks is a 12th-century candelabra by Vassalletto, who's also responsible for the remarkable cloisters, containing twisted pairs of columns enclosing a rose garden.